vrockai/dockstore-ui/app/docs/workflows.md

 You can find tools on the Dockstore website or also through the `dockstore workflow search` command line option.

-## Next Steps
+### Next Steps

-Find out how to launch your tools and workflows at [Launching Tools and Workflows](/docs/launch).
+Continue to find out how to launch your tools and workflows.